akshayrdeodhar/akshayrdeodhar.github.io/_posts/2024-01-06-vegas-and-utah.md

 the sweet smell of secondhand cancer- wafting through the street, next to the one-armed bandits, and at the airport.

-Vegas is grandoise.
+Vegas is grandiose.
 Elegant.
 I could even call it beautiful.
-I have a long moment on one of the bridges after sunset before it gets cold, with the casinos (and people) lighting up and well-dressed tourists walking in to the halls of those esteemed instituitions, marvelled.
+I have a long moment on one of the bridges after sunset before it gets cold, with the casinos (and people) lighting up and well-dressed tourists walking in to the halls of those esteemed institutions, marvelled.
 A city perpetually on vacation, welcoming, nay, inviting any and all with open arms, at the low-low cost of everything in their wallets at the time.